CarnegieLearningWeb/SRE-Public/README.md

 # SRE-Public
 Used for interview/coding challenges
 Assuming an Internet Gateway, VPC, route table, subnet & security group is already available, create the following through any IaC preferably Cloudformation.
-An publically available template can be used as long as it's modified for this challenge.
+Any publically available template can be used as long as it's modified for this challenge.